(Image: Zen Buddha Silence by Marilyn Barbone)

 Transport demand is responsible for over 50% of daily oil consumption, and it’s inelastic—typically people have to get where they’re going, so they’re not very sensitive to fuel price increases.

 But even if oil never returns to $65+, oil will be needed for many decades.
-At least some offshore drilling will still be needed, and Ensco will be a survivor.
+At least some offshore drilling will still be needed.

 - The Boole Fund had an investment in Atwood Oceanics.
-With the acquisition of Atwood by Ensco now completed, the Boole Fund currently owns shares in Ensco plc.
+Because Ensco acquired Atwood in 2017, the Boole Fund now own shares in Ensco.